 After completing a profession in education as a photographer/graphic designer, Richard started a second career in Fine Art Photography.
 He is representing his work in national and international exhibitions, where he has won numerous awards.
 He received a BA degree in Studio Art from Hope College, where he experimented with photo imagery and went on to complete graduate work in intaglio printmaking at Michigan State University.

 My works emerge like visionary postcards sent from 20th century America.
-Their narratives are fueled by thoughts and visuals gleaned from Modernism, television and film entertainment, Madison Avenue, Surrealism and nostalgia.
+Their narratives are fueled by thoughts and visuals gleaned from Modernism, television and film entertainment, Madison Avenue, Pop Art and nostalgia.
 I am freely playing with America’s embellished past as I present staged scenes of everyday life and carefully arranged still lifes where reality and dream coexist.